 The Institute for Advanced Study was founded in 1930 by noted educator Abraham Flexner, with funding from department store magnate Louis Bamberger and his sister Mrs. Felix Fuld.
 Advised to begin this experiment with one field of study, Flexner chose mathematics because it was a fundamental subject which required the smallest investment in buildings or books; there was also greater agreement on the identity of the most eminent mathematicians than on leading scholars in other disciplines.

-Flexner first recruited noted mathematicians from Princeton University to join the Institute, and Einstein accepted a faculty position in August, 1932.
+Flexner first recruited noted mathematicians from Princeton University to join the Institute, such as Oswald Veblen, a Princeton University mathematician and the Institute’s first faculty member.
+Einstein, recruited directly from Europe, accepted a faculty position in August, 1932.
 During the 1930s, Flexner broadened the scope of the Institute by including established scholars in economics, politics, and humanistic studies.

 Throughout his tenure at the Institute, Einstein worked closely with numerous assistants on his unified field theory.
 Although Einstein officially retired from the Institute in 1945, he continued his research there until his death in 1955.